ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

   I am a hello world inline executable code sample for ads!
 </${name}>
 ```

-[/example][/filter]

-## Usage

-One to three paragraph explaining the component usage.
-List important functionality.
-Explain why developers care about it.

 ### Behavior users should be aware of (optional)